-Etrion previously announced the renegotiation of its O&M contracts in Italy with ABB and SunPower, representing a total capacity of 52.2 MW.
-Together with the new SMA O&M contracts, this initiative reduces expected O&M expenses for the 60 MW Italian solar portfolio by approximately US\$1.6 million per year while securing a higher level of service.
+Etrion previously announced the renegotiation of all its operations and maintenance ("O&M") contracts in Italy.
+This initiative reduces expected O&M expenses for the 60 MW Italian solar portfolio by approximately US\$1.6 million per year while securing a higher level of service.